My physician has diagnosed my snoring. What should I consider before purchasing a snore-reducing device?

 What other options are there to help my snoring?

-Losing weight, avoiding alcohol and smoking, and sleeping on your side can help to reduce snoring in some cases.
-But sometimes these adjustments aren’t enough, and at times, they’re not the cause of snoring to begin with.
+Losing weight, sleeping on your side, and avoiding alcohol and smoking can help reduce snoring in some cases.
+However, sometimes these adjustments aren’t enough, and at times, they’re not the cause of snoring to begin with.
 In these cases, your doctor can prescribe a custom-fit oral appliance that can be made by a qualified dentist.